 Communication via Email

-The university automatically assigns each student an official University of Alaska email account.
-If you prefer to use another email account, rather than your university-generated one, there are three steps to take to ensure you get all official communications:
+If a student prefers to use another email account, rather than the university-generated one, there are three steps to take to ensure receipt of all official communications:

 Log in to UAOnline and enter or update the preferred email address under the “Personal Information” menu.

 Log in to the University of Alaska email account and set up a forward to the preferred account.

 When switching active email accounts, repeat steps 1 and 2 to ensure the preferred email is always current.